 - Appreciate the use of ultrasound in the examination of the shoulder, wrist, and elbow

 - Identify useful procedures that can be enhanced using MSKUS

 - Grasp the factors that may limit the application of MSKUS in upper extremity imaging in the office setting

 - Practice performing ultrasounds

-We may take photos of instructors and learners at our programmatic courses, and these may appear in the department’s and/or University of Minnesota’s marketing and promotional materials (e.g., brochures, posters, social media, websites, etc.).
-Your attendance constitutes your permission and consent for photography subsequent usage.
-If you do not want to be photographed, please let us know by contacting Heidi Cerdas Monge, MBA, 612-625-0953, email@example.com.
+We may take photos and/or videos of instructors and learners at our programmatic courses, and these may appear in the department’s and/or University of Minnesota’s marketing and promotional materials (e.g., brochures, posters, social media, websites, etc.).
+Your attendance constitutes your permission and consent for photography and video subsequent usage.
+If you do not want to be photographed or filmed, please let us know by contacting Heidi Cerdas Monge, MBA, 612-625-0953, email@example.com.